ceramic-engine/ceramic-engine.github.io/content/examples/01-basics/08-visual-component.md

 permalink: examples/visual-component/
 sample: visual-component
 thumbnail: screenshot.gif
+description: An example of component that creates a rotating animation with the visual attached to it.
 ---

 An example of component that creates a rotating animation with the visual attached to it.
 Learn more in the [Components](/guides/components/) guide.